SEU-ALLEN-codebase/full_spectrum_sources/arbors/README.md

 # arbors
 ## Description
+An arbor in this context is a tight-packing sub-neuronal tree of a neuron morphology.
+This arborization of a morphology is done by the Auto-Arbor program (Peng et al., Nature, 2021).
 The automatic arbor detection algorithm operates under the assumption that a morphology can be represented as a graph, wherein each node corresponds to a vertex, and the parent-child compartment relations are treated as edges.
 It leverages spectral clustering techniques to partition all nodes into various number of clusters, which we call arbors in this work.

-Within our current framework, we treat each apical dendrite and basal dendrite as distinct arbors, and the axons are segmented into one or several arbors using the autoarbor script (`autoarbor_v1_yf.py`).
-While users can utilize original version of the registered version of SWCs (SEU-A1891) as input for the arborization script, we highly recommend employing down-sampled SWCs to enhance calculation speed.
+Within our current framework, we treat each dendrite as a separate arbor, and the axons are segmented into one or several arbors using the Auto-Arbor (`autoarbor_v1_yf.py`).
+While users can utilize original version of the registered version of SWCs as input, we highly recommend employing down-sampled SWCs to enhance calculation speed.
 In our own practice, we down-sampled each SWC, achieving a morphology with approximately 80-micron spaced intervals, utilizing the `resample_swc` plugin and sorting the nodes using `sort_neuron_swc` plugin available in Vaa3D.

-For testing purposes, we have thoughtfully included several down-sampled examples within the 'data_examples' folder.
+For testing purposes, we have included several down-sampled examples within the `data` folder.
 These examples are readily accessible, and anyone is welcome to explore with them.

 ## Usage